mines-csci400/f22-syllabus/README.md

 ## Acknowledgements

 This course is inspired by [Bor-Yuh Evan Chang](http://www.cs.colorado.edu/~bec/)'s fantastic Programming Languages course.
 Special thanks to Evan for his advice and assistance.
+It is heavily based on Jed McClurgh's offering from Fall 2021 (thanks, Jed!)